Risk factors of schizophrenia

-Risk factors of schizophrenia include many genetic and environmental phenomena.
-The prevailing model of schizophrenia is that of a special neurodevelopmental disorder with no precise boundary or single cause (i.e. arises from multiple mechanisms).
-Schizophrenia is thought to develop from very complex gene–environment interactions with vulnerability factors.
+Schizophrenia is a neurodevelopmental disorder with no precise or single cause.
+Schizophrenia is thought to arise from multiple mechanisms and complex gene–environment interactions with vulnerability factors.
+Risk factors of schizophrenia have been identified and include genetic factors, environmental factors such as experiences in life and exposures in a person's environment, and also the function of a person's brain as it develops.
 The interactions of these risk factors are intricate, as numerous and diverse medical insults from conception to adulthood can be involved.
-The combination of genetic and environmental factors leads to deficits in the neural circuits that affect sensory input and cognitive functions.
-Historically, this theory has been broadly accepted but impossible to prove given ethical limitations.
-The first definitive proof that schizophrenia arises from multiple biological changes in the brain was recently established in human tissue grown from patient stem cells, where the complexity of disease was found to be "even more complex than currently accepted" due to cell-by-cell encoding of schizophrenia-related neuropathology.
+Many theories have been proposed including the combination of genetic and environmental factors may lead to deficits in the neural circuits that affect sensory input and cognitive functions.

-A genetic predisposition on its own, without superimposed environmental risk factors, generally does not give rise to schizophrenia.
+A genetic predisposition on its own, without superimposed environmental risk factors, is not thought to give rise to schizophrenia.
 Environmental risk factors are many, and include pregnancy complications, prenatal stress and nutrition, and adverse childhood experiences.
 An environmental risk factor may act alone or in combination with others.

 Schizophrenia typically develops between the ages of 16–30 (generally males aged 16–25 years and females 25–30 years); about 75 percent of people living with the illness developed it in these age-ranges.
 Childhood schizophrenia (very early onset schizophrenia) develops before the age of 13 years and is quite rare.
 On average there is a somewhat earlier onset for men than women, with the possible influence of the female sex hormone estrogen being one hypothesis and socio-cultural influences another.
 Estrogen seems to have a dampening effect on dopamine receptors.

 Gene-environment interaction

-Evidence suggests that it is the interaction between genes and the environment that results in the development of schizophrenia.
+Evidence suggests that it is the interaction between genes and the environment may be associated with the development of schizophrenia.
 This is a complex process involving multiple environmental factors that have influence on a range of developmental periods that interact with a genetic susceptibility.
 It has been suggested that apart from gene-environment interactions, environment-environment interactions also be taken into account as each environmental risk factor on its own is not enough to promote the development of schizophrenia.

 A meta-analysis was performed to determine the association between schizophrenia and oxidative DNA damage measured by 8-hydroxy-2'-8-deoxyguanosine (8-OHdG) or 8-oxo-7,8-dihydro-2'-deoxyguanosine (8-oxodG).
 Levels of 8-OHdG and 8-oxodG are widely used as measures of oxidative stress in mental illnesses including schizophrenia.
 It was determined from this meta-analysis that oxidative DNA damage was significantly increased in schizophrenia.

+Epigenetic mechanisms, such as DNA methylation and histone modification, are key players in modulating gene expression without altering the underlying DNA sequence.
+Environmental exposures, particularly during critical developmental periods, may induce epigenetic modifications that contribute to the risk of schizophrenia.
+Understanding the interplay between genetic, environmental and epigenetic factors may lead to deeper understanding of the mechanisms of schizophrenia and pave the way for targeted therapeutic interventions.